ABOUT THE MUSEUM

 Spirituality and Introspection: We celebrate the power of visual art to convey messages of profound significance.
 We honor and encourage dialogues of belief and faith, and strive to cultivate a space for introspection and edification.

 The Museum of Art is an integrated teaching and research environment.
 Student employees and interns receive academic and pre-professional training in many fields relating to art museum practice.
-The university’s masters degree program in Art History and Curatorial Studies is a formal collaboration between the museum and the art history area of the Visual Arts Department in the university’s College of Fine Arts and Communications.
-Museum personnel teach a number of courses offered in both undergraduate and graduate programs and supervise master’s thesis.
+The university’s masters degree program in Art History and Curatorial Studies is a formal collaboration between the museum and the art history area of the Visual Arts Department in the university’s College of Humanities.
+Museum personnel teach a number of courses offered in both undergraduate and graduate programs and supervise master’s theses.

 The Brigham Young University Museum of Art is a four-story, modern facility of more than 102,000 square feet in size.
 The museum houses ten exhibition galleries, an auditorium, classrooms, a small theater, a print study room, a gift store, and security and administrative offices.
 The museum also contains state-of-the-art design, fabrication, imaging, registration, and storage areas.
 The Museum Café overlooks a beautiful sculpture garden and reflection pool.